getsumio/getsum/README.md

 **Installation**

 **How to run**
+Run 'getsum -h' for all parameters
 ```
 getsum https://speed.hetzner.de/100MB.bin
 getsum /tmp/path/to/file
 getsum -a MD5,SHA512 https://speed.hetzner.de/100MB.bin cf1a31c3acf3a1c3f2a13cfa13
 getsum -remoteOnly https://speed.hetzner.de/100MB.bin cf1a31c3acf3a1c3f2a13cfa13
+getsum -h
 ```
 **Features**
 * Run in server mode to listen requests from another getsum client